 - Damage to the kidney or other nearby structures

-- Creation of an abnormal connection between bodily structures—fistula
+- Abnormal connection between nearby structures—fistula

 - Narrowing of the ureter—ureteral stenosis